-Brachial Neuritis, also called neuralgic amyotrophy, has two major clinical symptoms: pain and muscle weakness from atrophy.
+Brachial neuritis, also called neuralgic amyotrophy, has two major clinical symptoms, pain and muscle weakness from atrophy.
 It is a multifocal, immune-mediated inflammatory process that involves the peripheral nerves.
-Milner reports that up to 80% of patients have a unilateral onset, and 60% involves the dominant side while only 20% had a bilateral extremities onset.
+Milner reports that up to 80% of patients have a unilateral onset, and 60% involves the dominant side, while only 20% had a bilateral extremities onset.
 Upper and middle trunks are more commonly involved.
-Most lesions are axonal, however those caused by demyelination usually carry a better prognosis.
+Most lesions are axonal.
+However, those caused by demyelination usually carry a better prognosis.
 Motor axons are mainly affected.
 As a result, nerves that carry mostly motor fibers are affected to a larger degree and more commonly than mixed nerves and pure sensory nerves.
 Long thoracic, suprascapular, axillary, musculocutaneous nerves, anterior and posterior interosseous nerves are the most commonly affected according to a 2014 study by Ferrante et al. This condition was first reported by Parsonage and Turner in 1948 in a case report, although some records indicate its documentation in the late 19th century.

 Brachial neuritis could have a very wide range of etiologies.
-More common causes that have been reported in the literature include infection, whether bacterial, parasitic or viral; Coxsackie B virus; mumps; variola major and minor; HIV; and parvovirus B19.
+More common causes that have been reported in the literature include infection, whether bacterial, parasitic, or viral; Coxsackie B virus; mumps; variola major and minor; HIV; and parvovirus B19.

-Additional sources include immunizations, including tetanus toxoid and antitoxin, diphtheria, pertussis, tetanus (DPT) vaccine, smallpox, swine flu; pregnancy and childbirth; radiation therapy; lumbar puncture; pneumoencephalogram; radiologic contrast dye administration; and allergy desensitization.
+Additional sources include immunizations, including tetanus toxoid and antitoxin, diphtheria, pertussis, tetanus (DPT) vaccine, smallpox, swine flu, pregnancy, and childbirth, radiation therapy, lumbar puncture, pneumoencephalogram, radiologic contrast dye administration, and allergy desensitization.

 It mostly affects middle-aged males, although it can affect patients of both genders and all age groups.
 According to a review study by Ferrante et al., 70% of patients were male with an average age of 41.4 years.
-Milner described the condition in 2016 as rare, with an incidence of 2 to 3 cases per 100 000 per year.
+Milner described the condition in 2016 as rare, with an incidence of 2 to 3 cases per 100,000 per year.

 The patient will complain of severe pain that is sudden in onset and involves the lateral aspect of the shoulder as seen in axillary nerve involvement, scapula pain in the suprascapular nerve, the superolateral thoracic wall in long thoracic nerve, antecubital fossa in anterior interosseous nerve, and lateral arm or forearm in musculocutaneous nerve.
 The acute pain is self-limited and subsides after a few days to weeks.
 Weakness, changes in reflexes, and sensory deficits will follow.
 The pain usually is not positional and is worse at night, causing the patient to wake from sleep.
 The average time between the trigger and the symptoms is 1 to 28 days; however, 66% of patients report the trigger within seven days.
 According to van Alfen et al., early identification permits medical treatment that may repeal the severity of the clinical course.

-It is essential to diagnose brachial neuritis because it can mimic many another diagnoses, such as rotator cuff, cervical cord compression, or nerve entrapment.
+It is essential to diagnose brachial neuritis because it can mimic many other diagnoses, such as rotator cuff, cervical cord compression, or nerve entrapment.
 If brachial neuritis is mistaken for one of these conditions, the patient may undergo unnecessary surgery.
 Imaging is necessary to diagnose this condition, and an MRI of the shoulder with a special focus on the brachial plexus is needed to rule out musculoskeletal disorders.
-This must be discussed with the radiologist when ordering the test.
-Work up includes tests for Epstein Barr virus, varicella zoster, dengue, and hepatitis E. Obtain a detailed history from the patient regarding recent surgery, childbirth, infection, tetanus vaccine, influenza vaccine, and recently prescribed medications such as antivirals, antiepileptic, or botulinum toxins.
+This must be communicated to the radiologist when ordering the test.
+Work up includes tests for Epstein Barr virus, Varicella-zoster, dengue, and Hepatitis E. Obtain a detailed history from the patient regarding recent surgery, childbirth, infection, tetanus vaccine, influenza vaccine, and recently prescribed medications such as antivirals, antiepileptic, or botulinum toxins.
 Nerve conduction/EMG is also crucial in the evaluation of these patients.
-Electrophysiology studies will show different findings depending on the time of the study and the underlying pathology; for example, if demyelination is the main pathophysiology, then one will see a conduction block, demyelination, or Wallerian degeneration that may occur in varying combinations.
+Electrophysiology studies will show different findings depending on the time of the study and the underlying pathology.
+For example, if demyelination is the main pathophysiology, then one will see a conduction block, demyelination, or Wallerian degeneration that may occur in varying combinations.
 Since brachial neuritis is an axonal disorder, nerve conduction velocities and distal latencies are usually normal.
 A 1996 study by Fibuch et al. showed that 25% of patients had a recent viral illness before the symptoms of brachial neuritis.
 Ohta et al. found that when emergency situations present in rural areas where there might not be an EMG or MRI machine, proper utilization of knowledge and skills such as gathering accurate history, asking the questions mentioned above, and performing physical examination can lead to the appropriate diagnosis.
 Newer technology using high-resolution may be helpful as well in the diagnosis of brachial neuritis.